LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

-The ``logtalk`` object also defines public predicates for printing a list of tokens, for hooking into printing an individual token, and for setting default output stream and message prefixes.
+The ``logtalk`` object also defines public predicates for printing a list of tokens, for hooking into printing an individual token, and for setting default output streams and message prefixes.
 For example, the SWI-Prolog adapter file uses the print message token hook predicate to enable coloring of messages printed on a console.